Kitchen Taps Buying Guide

 We’ve explained each one in more detail below…

-Like monobloc taps, deck taps are a mixer but feature two handles for a striking statement in your kitchen.
+Like twin lever taps, deck taps are a mixer but feature two handles for a striking statement in your kitchen.
 With this type of kitchen tap design, you will benefit from two separate hot and cold taps, as well as a single spout for water flow.
 A mixer tap, this means they are a convenient and stylish way to control the temperature of your water.

 What are kitchen filter taps?

-Taps can much more than just provide a flow of warm or cold water, technology hasn’t been standing still, there are modern innovations that can be of use in your home.
+Taps can do much more than just provide a flow of warm or cold water, technology hasn’t been standing still, there are modern innovations that can be of use in your home.

 One of the best innovations is for those living in a hard water area is the filter tap.
 These kitchen taps combine the functions of a standard tap and a water filter.
 This helps remove a lot of the minerals which cause limescale build-up in your kettle, for example.